-- Has completed three years in the SOP (184 credit hours) within 4.5 years of entrance into the program and; - Is not on provisional academic status, has completed all prescribed academic requirements with a cumulative grade point average of 2.5 or higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations and all courses; and: - Has performed and behaved in a manner which is ethical, professional, and consistent with the practice of pharmacy; and; - 4.
-Has complied with all the legal and financial requirements of SOP; and; - Attends the commencement ceremony, unless special permission has been granted by the Dean of SOP; and; - 6.
-Is at least 21 years of age; and - Has satisfactorily passed prescribed exams; and; - Has met all requirements for graduation such as poster presentation, professional project presentation and any other identified work as outlined by the Student Handbook; and; - Has completed at least 100 hours of AUHS sponsored/approved community service. - The Doctor of Pharmacy degree is awarded upon the recommendation of the faculty when the candidate has successfully completed all the required and designated course work.
+- 1. Has completed three years in the SOP (184 credit hours) within 4.5 years of entrance into the program and; - Is not on provisional academic status, has completed all prescribed academic requirements with a cumulative grade point average of 2.5 or higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations and all courses; and; - Has performed and behaved in a manner which is ethical, professional, and consistent with the practice of pharmacy; and; - 4.
+Has complied with all the legal and financial requirements of SOP; and; - 5.
+Attends the commencement ceremony, unless special permission has been granted by the Dean of SOP; and; - 6.
+Is at least 21 years of age; and - 7.
+Has satisfactorily passed prescribed exams; and; - Has met all requirements for graduation such as poster presentation, professional project presentation and any other identified work as outlined by the Student Handbook; and; - 9.
+Has completed at least 100 hours of AUHS sponsored/approved community service.

-Requirement for Licensing in the Program Career Field There are numerous eligibility requirements for licensure depending on the student's field of study.
+Requirement for Licensing in the Program Career Field

+There are numerous eligibility requirements for licensure depending on the student's field of study.
 Regulations vary from state to state, and students are encouraged to carefully read the requirements and conduct further research.